karamanliev/AdventOfCode/README.md

 # Advent of Code

-### This is a collection of my AoC solutions.
+### This is a collection of my [Advent of Code](https://adventofcode.com/) solutions.

-Unfortunately, I came to the party a litle bit late, so I'm starting with 2022 now, which I plan to solve in JS.
+Unfortunately, I came to the party a litle bit late, so I'm starting with 2023 now, which I plan to solve in JS.

-I will try some other language for the 2023 edition.
+I will try some other language for the 2024 edition.

-For now there's no fancy `npm init` and configurations.
-To check the solutions you need to `cd .\{YEAR}\{DAY} && node .\{DAY}.js`
+> I'm using [aocrunner](https://github.com/caderek/aocrunner) as a template starter for my own solutions.